 A: PE 76 is a separate program and is not an amendment to the PE 13 TPEP workplan.
 These two funding sources and associated activities must be separate.
-TPEP staff may not use TPEP funds to conduct any activities that fall under PE 76 once inspections begin on July 1, 2023.
+TPEP staff may not use TPEP funds to conduct any activities that fall under PE 76 once inspections begin on July 1st of the opt in year.